nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-slots.md

 {{/callout}}

 {{#> callout type='tip' }}
-  The model of every slot exposed by Web UI as the current user available under the `user` property.
+  The model of every slot exposed by Web UI has the current user available under the `user` property.
 {{/callout}}

 #### DOCUMENT_VIEWS_ITEMS{{> anchor 'document_view_items'}}